NIVANorge/resa_add_uv_abs/README.md

 Please note the following:

- * Folders must be named in the format `AB{yymmdd}` (e.g. `AB211018`) <br><br>
+ * Folders must be named in the format `AB{yymmdd}` (e.g. `AB211018`)

  * The first blank file must be run **before** the first set of samples.
 The code links blanks to samples based on the date and time of analysis recorded in the header of the output files.
-An error will be raised if there is no blank with a timestamp earlier than the first sample file <br><br>
+An error will be raised if there is no blank with a timestamp earlier than the first sample file

  * The blank and sample files must both contain data for **701 wavelengths**.
-The code will raise an error if either dataset is incomplete <br><br>
+The code will raise an error if either dataset is incomplete

  * The code only considers files with a `.SP` extension.
 Any other files will be ignored